 It’s easy to budget for expenses in Puerto Rico, as the local currency is the U.S. dollar.
 Bonus: You don’t need to pay for a passport to get there.
 And with a variety of hotel options all over the island, it’s not hard to find one in your price range.

-Where to stay: The laid-back, beachfront Luquillo Sunrise Beach Inn is a convenient jumping-off point for trips to El Yunque or San Juan, at rates typically under $150 a night.
-Even cheaper are the clean, no-frills rooms at Dreams Hotel Puerto Rico in the outskirts of San Juan.
+Where to Stay: The laid-back, beachfront San Juan Water and Beach Club is a convenient jumping-off point for trips to El Yunque or San Juan, with rates starting around $200 a night.

 The Dominican Republic is probably the cheapest Caribbean island to visit if you’re looking for affordable all-inclusive deals.
-On a recent visit to CheapCaribbean.com, I spotted dozens of packages in Punta Cana, the most popular resort area, starting at just $599 per person for air and four nights’ accommodations.
+You’ll find dozens of packages in Punta Cana on CheapCaribbean.com, with prices such as $940 per person for air and three nights’ accommodations.
 Activities in the area include snorkeling, zip-lining, and off-road ATV tours through the jungle.
 You can also go hiking and swim in clear lagoons at the Indigenous Eyes Ecological Park & Reserve.